 Michigan: Lake Huron

-Michigan shares Lake Huron with the province of Ontario, Canada, but there is more than enough of this Great Lake to go around.
-With a surface area of more than 14 million acres and a 3,825-mile-long shoreline, it is the second-biggest of the Great Lakes by surface area.
-And Michigan residents are lucky because three other Great Lakes (Michigan, Superior and Erie) border on their state.
-But we’ve selected Lake Huron as the one to see if you’re in Michigan because of the history you’ll find in Alpena, at Lake Huron’s Thunder Bay (not to be confused with Thunder Bay in Canada).
+We selected Lake Huron as the one to see if you’re in Michigan because of the history you’ll find in Alpena, at Lake Huron’s Thunder Bay.
 The Thunder Bay National Marine Sanctuary offers a history of the many shipwrecks in the region, which mirror the evolution of ship design over the last 200 years.
-Dozens of sailing vessels, motor vessels and barges have met their end in the lake.
+More than 200 shipwrecked vessels lie under the water’s surface there.

 Minnesota: Lake Superior